Kattenelvis/Obsidian-Vault-master/Blog Posts/Society.md

 ![[Pasted image 20240520190919.png]]

 $E_{in} = E_{out}$
+(With global warming that's not entirely true, we're soaking in energy into the oceans and energy is increasing on earth.
+Can be approximated on shorter time scales or longer time scales with no greenhouse gases)

 We'll also establish an assumption: methodological individualism.
 While I did argue for compartmetn holism, I will still argue that institutions supervene on individuals.
 Individuals are what makes up the society, and can be seen as quantum particles while societies are the thermodynamic process that is emergent from the statistical interactions of those particles.